KQM-git/TCL/docs/evidence/combat-mechanics/enemy-mechanics/enemy-interactions.md

 1. Each tick damage is constant for each character as long as no additional stacks are acquired when stacks already exist
 2. Characters with higher HP take more tick damage
 3. Tick damage is unrelated to current HP unless off-field and below the HP threshold in corrosion description
-4. Proportionally, characters with lower max hp lose more % of their max hp per second
+4. Proportionally, characters with lower max HP lose more % of their max HP per second
 5. Tick damage is additive based on stacks, for example the tick damage from 3 stacks is 3 times the amount of the damage from 1 stack

 Raw data is attached as an excel file and videos are included below: